dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ### Largest Lyapunov Exponent

 Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system scales well with the number of steps, as well as to higher-dimensional systems, without modification, subject only to the memory limits of a single cuda device.
-To overcome single-device memory limits, you must pass a custom parallel scan function that can split the computation over multiple devices -- e.g., by applying parallel scans to different segments of the sequence in different devices, then reducing the partial results in a single device.

-For example, if your custom parallel scan is called `MyDistributedScan`, you would execute:
+If your application requires more memory than you have available in a single device, you can pass a custom parallel scan function that distributes execution of the parallel scan over two or more devices -- e.g., by applying parallel scans to different segments of the sequence in different devices, then applying a parallel scan over the partial results in a single device.
+For example, if your custom parallel scan function is called `MyDistributedScan`, you would execute:

 ```python
 LLE = lyapunov_exponents.estimate_largest_in_parallel(